What is the Historic Environment Record?

 Members of the public can now consult the Bath & North East Somerset HER’s monument records online through the Heritage Gateway website, in partnership with Historic England and ExeGesIS SDM Ltd. This allows you to search a number of national databases such as the Heritage List for England, Pastscape, and Images of England as well as local authority records through a single web portal.
-However it is important to note that Heritage Gateway only supports monument data at this time; as such a search using Heritage Gateway alone is not considered sufficient for planning purposes and commercial users of the HER will be required to contact the HER Officer directly.
+However it is important to note that Heritage Gateway only supports monument data at this time.

 What does the HER contain?

 The Bath and North East Somerset Historic Environment Record consists of two electronic databases, the Historic Buildings, Sites and Monuments Record [HBSMR] and the Bath City Urban Archaeological Database [UAD], both of which are linked to a computer mapping system known as a GIS (Geographical Information System) which holds mapped information about sites and finds.
 The archive also contains information about specific areas of research in B&NES, including the following:

 - Historic landscape surveys for Englishcombe and the manor of Widcombe

 - Historic farm surveys for Priston, Stanton Prior and Stowey Knighton